 These easy cracked top ginger cookies are chewy in the middle, crispy on the edges, and full of molasses, ginger, cinnamon, and cloves!
 A perfect holiday cookie!

-I posted this recipe last November, but that was during my red-shirt year of blogging, where I was rambling pretty aimlessly and was clueless about taking food photos (some things don’t change), so the pictures are totally humiliating and awful.
+I posted this recipe a few years ago, but it was during my ‘red-shirt’ year of blogging, where I was rambling pretty aimlessly and was clueless about taking food photos (some things don’t change), so the pictures are totally humiliating and awful.
 Please don’t look.
 Okay, go ahead!
-I know you will!
-I feel that a cookie so delicious warrants a ‘re-do’.
+I know you will! 🙂 I feel that a cookie so delicious warrants a ‘re-do’.
 The old photos don’t do justice to these delightful cookies.
 Not sure the new photos do either, but I tried.
-I really tried.
+And now, you also have a VIDEO!

 They are amazing cookies.
 They’re always raved about.
 They’re like gingersnaps, but chewier.
 They are the perfect amount of spice, and the perfect amount of sugar.
 They stay deliciously soft and chewy in the middle, thanks to molasses, but still crispy at the edges.
 Dunked in a glass of milk, they’re perfection.